 This is the epitome of connecting with your audience through storytelling.
 Andrian, ‘The-stay-at-home-dad’, shares parenting advice, inspirations, food, and travel stuff on his blog.
 On the about page, he tells his story from the beginning to the recent, in a very detailed manner.
 Then comes her wife, then her daughter, and then three sons.
 Everything is a story.

 So, the takeaway?
 Share your story in an engaging way to be remembered and read.
+About me examples we handpicked for you show that their importance cant' be underestimated!

 If you’ve your funniest quirk to show, the ‘About me’ page of your blog might be the stage you need.
 The best (or should we say the quirkiest?) example of that would be Hyperbole and a Half.